Where to Live in Dublin, Ireland

 Considering moving to Dublin, Ireland?
-Looking for the best districts in Dublin for expats?
+Looking for the best districts in Dublin for expats?Β

 Dublin is divided in a number of ways.
 Firstly, it’s literally divided by the vast Liffey River, which cuts the iconic city in two, leaving Dublin with a north side and a south side.
 It’s also divided into 24 separate postal districts.
-But beyond these postal districts, Dublin is then further divided into even smaller areas and neighborhoods.
+But beyond these postal districts, Dublin is then further divided into even smaller areas and neighborhoods.Β

 Some of these Dublin neighborhoods are still referred to by their postal districts, while most areas are now referred to by name.
-But whatever you call them, all of these separate neighborhoods and areas offer distinctly different atmospheres.
+But whatever you call them, all of these separate neighborhoods and areas offer distinctly different atmospheres.Β Β

-We’ve included information on the best neighborhoods in Dublin for families, students and expats of all other descriptions – and details on the most affordable districts in Dublin, for anyone relocating on a budget.
+We’ve included information on the best neighborhoods in Dublin for families, students and expats of all other descriptions – and details on the most affordable districts in Dublin, for anyone relocating on a budget.Β Β

 No matter who you are and why you want to move to Dublin, we’ve got the perfect place for you to live.
 Whether you want a home, a house share or a rented apartment in the city, here are the best boroughs in the city for expats and everyone else…

-10 Dublin neighborhoods at a glance
+10 Best Places to Live in Dublin at a Glance

 North Inner City